sjsafranek/dev_project_09082021/README.md

 ### View

-Instead of doing a "simple" website I opted for a more dynamic UI using with Vue, D3 and Bootstrap for the front end.
+Instead of doing a "simple" website I opted for a more dynamic UI using Vue, D3 and Bootstrap for the front end.

 The code for the front end (View) is contained in the `static` and `tmpl` directories.